 I took a few minutes out of my day to collect my fave feel good books.
 I’m not saying these are books you need to read – just books I’ve found that can pick me up when I’m feeling a little down.
 Sometimes, escaping into another reality is exactly what we need.
 Throughout history, we as humans have turned to stories for comfort.
 Back before we were penning out page upon page of fiction, we were telling stories around fires, passing each one down to our children and watching them change and grow across generations.

 Even now, we love a good story to occupy our mind: we turn to the movies for a night out, Netflix for a cozy night in, and in the good old days, a Vine video for a quick laugh.
 The diversification of the media we consume will probably never end.
 We all need books that make you feel good.

 Over time, there’s always one tried-and-true storyteller we always find our way back to: books.

-Feel Good Books
+Feel Good Books to Read

 It’s hard to explain why books are so comforting.
 Maybe it’s the silence surrounding you while you still get to experience another world.
 Possibly it’s the vivid way you paint what you’re reading in your mind, guided by the writer yet having complete control.
 Maybe it’s even the smell of the pages.
 Whatever it is, books are powerful soothers.